mapbox/mbtiles-spec/1.3/spec.md

 MBTiles is a specification for storing tiled map data in [SQLite](http://sqlite.org/) databases for immediate usage and for transfer.
-MBTiles files, known as **tilesets**, must implement the specification below to ensure compatibility with devices.
+MBTiles files, known as **tilesets**, MUST implement the specification below to ensure compatibility with devices.

 ## Database Specifications

-Tilesets are expected to be valid SQLite databases of [version 3.0.0](http://sqlite.org/formatchng.html) or higher.
+Tilesets MUST be valid SQLite databases of
+[version 3.0.0](http://sqlite.org/formatchng.html) or higher.
-Only core SQLite features are permitted; tilesets **cannot require extensions**.
+Only core SQLite features are permitted; tilesets MAY NOT require extensions.

-MBTiles databases can optionally use [the officially assigned magic number](http://www.sqlite.org/src/artifact?ci=trunk&filename=magic.txt) to be easily identified as MBTiles.
+MBTiles databases MAY optionally use [the officially assigned magic number](http://www.sqlite.org/src/artifact?ci=trunk&filename=magic.txt) to be easily identified as MBTiles.

 ## Database